flipt-io/flipt-client-sdks/flipt-engine-ffi/README.md

 This is the FFI layer for the Flipt client-side SDKs.
 It is written in Rust and exposes a C API for the SDKs to use.

-It leverages the [flipt-evaluation](../flipt-evaluation) library to perform the actual evaluation and polling for evaluation state from the Flipt server.
+It leverages the [flipt-evaluation](../flipt-evaluation) library to perform the actual evaluation.

 ## Architecture